What We Do

 Networking

-The board are now working towards re-introducing networking opportunities both in person and online to consult the community heritage sector on changing needs as we enter 'the new normal'.
+The board are now working towards new networking opportunities both in person and online to consult the community heritage sector on changing needs.

 Communication is key and we will continue to link heritage groups and community groups in order to discover issue-specific concerns.
-We will aspire to use our blogs and forums on our website as well as our social media channels (Facebook, Instagram and Twitter) to make new connections with individuals, organisations and community groups.
+We will aspire to use our website and social media channels (Facebook, Instagram and Bluesky) to make new connections with individuals, organisations and community groups.

 Wherever possible, we will also provide newsletters or crisis posts to keep others informed of support or networking opportunities.